-Alzheimer's disease: Alzheimer's disease (AD) is a neurodegenerative high prevalent disorder characterized by progressive loss of memory and executive function resulting from synaptic dysfunction and neurodegeneration within vulnerable brain regions (9).
-Aggregation and accumulation of beta amyloid peptide (A β), derived from the amyloid protein (APP) holo-protein, induce precursor dysfunction, oxidative damage, synaptic tau aggregation, and other types of cellular injury that ultimately drive neuropathology associated with the AD disease (10).
+Alzheimer's disease: Alzheimer's disease (AD) is a high neurodegenerative disorder prevalent characterized by progressive loss of memory and executive function resulting from synaptic dysfunction and neurodegeneration within vulnerable brain regions (9).
+Aggregation and accumulation of beta amyloid peptide (AB), derived from the amyloid protein (APP) holo-protein, induce precursor synaptic dysfunction, oxidative damage, aggregation, and other types of cellular injury that ultimately drive neuropathology associated with the AD disease (10).
 A study in 1997 showed the scatter plot of AD prevalence versus total food supply for countries; it further indicated that for every per capita additional grams of fat or calorie consumed per day, there is an average increase of 0.03% and 0.003%, respectively, in AD prevalence in the adult population of 65 years age or older (7).
-On the other hand, it has been shown that sustained CR reduces A β neuropathology compared with adlibitum feeding in several AD mouse models (11).
-Previous studies in which CR started in relatively young mice (<7months age) with transgenic APP mutations and relatively light amyloid loads demonstrated that CR blocks the mutation of A\beta-containing amyloid plaques (12).
+On the other hand, it has been shown that sustained CR reduces Aβ neuropathology compared with adlibitum feeding in several AD mouse models (11).
+Previous studies in which CR started in relatively young mice (<7months age) with transgenic APP mutations and relatively light amyloid loads demonstrated that CR blocks the mutation of Aβ-containing amyloid plaques (12).